charnley/dotfiles/setup.osx/readme.md

     System Preferences -> Mission Control
     uncheck the option "Automatically rearrange Spaces based on most recent use".

+Note, yabai will only work with "Displays have seperate Spaces" enabled

+    System Preferences -> Mission Control
+    check the option "Displays have seperate Spaces".

 There are other settings that might be worth changing see https://github.com/koekeishiya/yabai/wiki/Tips-and-tricks

 ## Extra Mac Settings